Sackville-Cobequid

 Its Member of the Legislative Assembly (MLA) since 2019 is Steve Craig of the Progressive Conservative party (PC), having succeeded longtime MLA Dave Wilson of the Nova Scotia New Democratic Party (NDP), who served from 2003 until resigning on November 16, 2018, triggering a by-election which Craig won.

+Sackville-Cobequid became the only Progressive Conservative riding to be flipped away from the PCs in the 2024 election, instead electing the NDP candidate Paul Wozney.

 Geography

 The land area of Sackville-Cobequid is 19 km2.

 Members of the Legislative Assembly

+This riding has elected the following members of the Legislative Assembly: